 - If you currently smoke, quit.
 If you used to smoke, don't start again.
 If you've never smoked, don't start. - Counseling from a healthcare provider and Food and Drug Administration (FDA)-approved medications can double the chances of quitting smoking. - For help quitting smoking, call 1-800-QUIT-NOW or visit smokefree.gov

-Call your - healthcare provider if you have concerns or feel sick. - fxyudond have a healthcare greyider contact your nearest community healthcenter □ or healthdepartment.
+Call your - healthcare provider if you have concerns or feel sick. - If you don't have a healthcare contact your nearest community healthcenter or healthdepartment.

-Learnaboutsmoking and to baccouse.
+Learn about smoking and to baccouse.

 Learnaboutthehealtheffectsofcigarettesmoking.

 Children with Certain Underlying Conditions